code4it-dev/c4it-hugo/content/article/2025/117-httplogging/index.md

 As you can see, I have a log entry for the request, and one for the response.
 Also, of course, I have the custom message I added manually in the C# method.

+### HTTP Request logs

+Let's focus on the data logged for the HTTP request

 If we open the log related to the HTTP request, we can see all these values:

 ![Details of the HTTP Request](http-request-log-details.png)